 Where do I start?

-You should first enroll in Appian’s Developer Curriculum to learn the fundamentals of Appian’s tools and associated application delivery process.
-After training, you will be able schedule your exam through Appian Community starting in May 2021.
+You should first enroll in Appian’s Developer Curriculum.
+Here you will learn the fundamentals of Appian’s tools and associated application delivery process.

 How do I prepare for each exam?

 Appian’s Developer Training is the quickest method to prepare for the Appian Certified Associate Developer exam.

 To prepare for the Senior Developer exam, we suggest looking over the Senior Developer exam topics and participating in our Advanced training courses for any areas you think you need assistance.

 The Lead Developer exam builds on knowledge and tested during Associate and Senior, and requires experience implementing those advanced topics.
 We do not currently have any coursework tailored towards preparing for the lead developer exam.

 Additionally, we have practice exams for each level to help you gauge where you might have any gaps in your knowledge.